willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Lastly, try connecting your headset to another PC, and open up Device Manager.
 Even if that PC is not fully compatible with Windows Mixed Reality, you can check to see if your headset enumerates.
 If your headset does not enumerate on multiple PCs, it could have a hardware issue.

-### I get a message that says "Check your USB cable" or "Insufficient USB speed"
+### A message says "Check your USB cable" or "Insufficient USB speed"

 **Make sure that you're using a supported USB 3.0 port on your PC:**